 to MEV or similar attacks.

 Some smart contracts process messages that were signed off-chain to increase flexibility, while maintaining authenticity.
-Smart contracts performing their own signature verification need to ensure that they are correctly verifying message authenticity.
+Smart contracts performing their own signature verification need to verify such messages' authenticity.

 Tested Code using signatures to prevent replay attacks MUST ensure that signatures cannot be reused: